ByronAhn/PoLaR-Praat-plugin/README-FIRST.txt

 * When you open a Sound or TextGrid object (or both together), a View & Edit window opens, with its own menu buttons
 * Within these menu buttons, the "Tier" menu contains several PoLaR script commands.
-        * PoLaR: Automatic Editor View Settings
+    - PoLaR: Automatic Editor View Settings
+        * This adjusts the pitch and spectrogram settings
+        * This can either be according to…
-            - This adjusts the pitch and spectrogram settings, according to the values used throughout the PoLaR annotation guidelines.
+            - …the values used throughout the PoLaR annotation guidelines
+                   ---OR---
+            - …slightly more sensitive (more error-prone) values
-            - When there are Ranges tier labels already, these are used to set the Pitch min/max settings.
+        * When there are Ranges tier labels already, these are used to set the Pitch min/max settings.
-        * PoLaR: Resynthesize Straight Line Approximation
+    - PoLaR: Resynthesize Straight Line Approximation
-            - This does the same thing as PoLaR SLA (Quick+Quiet), described above
+        * This does the same thing as PoLaR SLA (Quick+Quiet), described above
-        * PoLaR: Levels Labels
+    - PoLaR: Levels Labels
-            - This does the same thing as PoLaR Levels Labeller (Quick), described above
+        * This does the same thing as PoLaR Levels Labeller (Quick), described above
-        * PoLaR: Extract info from PoLaR tiers
+    - PoLaR: Extract info from PoLaR tiers
-            - This does the same thing as Extract info from PoLaR tiers, described above
+        * This does the same thing as Extract info from PoLaR tiers, described above
-        * PoLaR: Pseudo Labels (Advanced labels req'd!)
+    - PoLaR: Pseudo Labels (Advanced labels req'd!)
-            - This does the same thing as Pseudo Labels, described above
+        * This does the same thing as Pseudo Labels, described above
-        * PoLaR: Create picture (default settings)
+    - PoLaR: Create picture (default settings)
-            - This does the same thing as "Create picture with default settings" in the "Draw Sound and TextGrid ▾" menu, as described above
+        * This does the same thing as "Create picture with default settings" in the "Draw Sound and TextGrid ▾" menu, as described above
-        * PoLaR: Create picture (advanced)
+    - PoLaR: Create picture (advanced)
-            - This does the same thing as "Manually configure settings (advanced)" in the "Draw Sound and TextGrid ▾" menu, as described above
+        * This does the same thing as "Manually configure settings (advanced)" in the "Draw Sound and TextGrid ▾" menu, as described above